Yes, I’ve found the easiest way to receive Google AdSense payments in the Philippines!

 Will I continue to use this method to receive Google AdSense payments as someone in the Philippines (which isn’t part of Google’s list of countries that can receive direct local transfer)?
 Definitely!

-Imagine saving yourself from worrying where your cheque is or if it will ever come in.
+Imagine saving yourself from worrying about where your cheque is or if it will ever come in.
 I’m glad I don’t have to because of this method.

 Let me know if you’ll try it too!

 Jorj is an editor by profession, a b/vlogger on weekends, and a wife to Yop and mom to Cadence always.
 She's powered by curiosity and is in the process of becoming her best self.